American Airlines Boarding Groups & Process – Everything You Need to Know

 Luckily, there are other ways to earn lots of miles for your American Airlines AAdvantage account.

-American Airlines is unique in that they offer a selection of co-branded credit cards from not just 1, but 2 different banks.
-(This is a result of residual contracts left over from the merger of US Airways and American Airlines several years ago.)
+American Airlines is unique in that it offers a selection of co-branded credit cards from not just 1, but 2 different banks (this is a result of residual contracts left over from the merger of US Airways and American Airlines several years ago).

 Final Thoughts

-At first glance, their boarding process looks overly detailed — but even with 9 numbered groups, the boarding process is usually pretty easy.
+At first glance, its boarding process looks overly detailed — but even with 9 numbered groups, the boarding process is usually pretty easy.

 By holding the right credit card and paying attention during boarding, it is fairly easy to ensure you have plenty of time to get on the plane and get settled, and you will always have overhead space for your carry-on bag.